will/waitpr/README.md

 # waitpr

-See the stauts of github pr checks from the command line for only the current pr. `waitpr` will spin showing you the up-to-date status until all checks are finished, then exit.
+See the status of github pr checks from the command line for only the current pr. `waitpr` will spin showing you the up-to-date status until all checks are finished, then exit.